Woody Johnson: Other sports ventures

-In March 2022, Johnson made a £2 billion bid to purchase Chelsea F.C. from sanctioned billionaire Roman Abramovich.
-He became a fan of the football team while serving as US Ambassador to the United Kingdom.
-His knowledge of London and sports management was expected to give him an edge over Saudi Media Group, another party interested in buying the team.
-On March 25, it was reported that he was no longer in the bidding for Chelsea F.C.
+In March 2022, Johnson made a £2 billion bid to purchase London football club Chelsea from sanctioned billionaire Roman Abramovich.
+Johnson, who became a fan of the team during his ambassadorship in London, was considered to have an advantage over other bidders like Saudi Media Group due to his familiarity with London and experience in sports management.
+However, by March 25, it was reported that Johnson was no longer in contention to buy Chelsea.